Blendify/blender-manual/trunk/blender_docs/manual/modeling/objects/selecting.rst

 ^^^^^^^

-*Select All by Type* in *Object* mode offers an option for every type of object that can be described by the *ObData* datablock.
+*Select All by Type* in *Object* mode offers an option for every type of object that can be described by the *ObData* data-block.

 Just take your pick.